omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - for strength programs, hold info about periodization rules etc. hold training maxes, days of the week when each workout ill be done

 ## Styling:
+- style .tab.athlete_user (no space inbetween)
+  - add left side border radius and box-shadow
-- get rid of shadow on previous/next month buttons
+- ?get rid of shadow on previous/next month buttons?
 - style workouts on calendar for if completed or not completed that day
   - not sure exactly how to get this if statement in there
 - style previous/next month buttons on calendar.